 If you're constantly printing off multi-page forms or lengthy articles, a laser printer can be a quick and efficient way to process a high volume of pages.
 Unlike inkjet printers, these printers use beams of light to heat up and melt powder within their toner cartridges to produce text and images.
-The result is, in most cases, a higher page yield as well as a faster print time.
+In most cases, the result is a higher page yield and a faster print time.
 Although the cost of laser printers can be more expensive to start, they're also generally more economical in the long term as their cartridges need to be replaced less often.

-We've tested over 50 printers and below are our recommendations for the best all-in-one printers you can buy.
+We've tested over 65 printers, and below are our recommendations for the best all-in-one printers you can buy.
 You can also check out our recommendations for the best wireless printers, the best all-in-one printers, and the best home printers.

 Not only will you be saving on the upfront cost, but you'll be saving in the long run as well, as the cost-per-print is very low thanks to its cheap toner.
-It's also economic when it comes to taking up space, as it's around the same size as the Brother HL-L2395DW Laser.
-Being a Brother model, you'll have access to their outstanding app, iPrint&Scan, to help you print, scan, and copy documents from your phone while also being privy to the settings and levels.
+It's also practical when it comes to taking up space, as it's around the same size as the Brother HL-L2395DW Laser.
+You'll have access to Brother's outstanding app, iPrint&Scan, to help you print, scan, and copy documents from your phone while also being privy to the settings and levels.

-Unfortunately, it's lacking in the connectivity department.
-It has no Bluetooth capabilities and also lacks an Ethernet port though, on the bright side, it does support wireless printing over Wi-Fi.
-Also, while the cost per print is low, the drum will need replacing after around 12,000 pages, which is an added expense.
-Its scanner is adequate overall, but unfortunately, doesn't have an automatic document feeder, which may be an issue if you need to scan lots of papers at once.
+Unfortunately, it lacks in the connectivity department.
+It has no Bluetooth capabilities and also lacks an Ethernet port.
+On the bright side, it does support wireless printing over Wi-Fi.
+Also, while the cost-per-print is low, the drum will need replacing after around 12,000 pages.
+Its scanner is adequate overall, but unfortunately, it doesn't have an automatic document feeder, which may be an issue if you need to scan lots of papers at once.
 Overall, if you need a budget printer that can also save you in the long run, look into this one.